-ABN 70 001 287 510
+ACN 001 287 510 ('the

-FINANCIAL STATEMENTS for the year ended 30 June 2021

-Contents

-Directo ors' Report 5

-Remun neration Report 16

-Conso lidated Statement of Profit or Loss and Other Comprehensive Income 25

-Conso lidated Statement of Financial Position 26

-Conso lidated Statement of Changes in Equity 27

-Conso lidated Statement of Cash Flows 28

-Notes to the Financial Statements 29

-1. Summary of Significant Accounting Policies 29

-2. Segment Information 44

-З. Revenue and Other Income 45

-4. Expenses 47

-5. Income Tax Expense 48

-6. Dividends 49

-7. Cash and Cash Equivalents 49

-8. Trade and Other Receivables 49

-9. Property, Plant and Equipment 51

-10. Intangible Assets 52

-11. Trade and Other Payables 55

-12. Other Liabilities 55

-13. Lease Liabilities 55

-14. Provisions 56

-15. Contributed equity 56

-16. Reserves 58

-17. Earnings Per Share 59

-18. Contingencies 59

-19. Remuneration of auditors 59

-20. Key Management Personnel Disclosures 60

-21. Share Based Payments 61

-22. Cash Flow reconciliation 63

-)) 23.
-Financial Risk Management 64

-24. Parent Entity Information 67

-25. Related Party Transactions 68

-26. Events Subsequent to Reporting Date 68

-27. Consolidated Entities 68

-Directo ors' Declaration 69

-Corpor rate Governance Statement 74

-Shareh nolder Information 74

-Corpor rate Directory 75

-Directors' Report

-Your Directors present their report, together with the financial report of Adslot Ltd ACN 001 287 510 ('the Company') and its controlled entities ('the Group') for the financial year ended 30 June 2021 and the auditor's report thereon.

-Information on Directors

-All directors listed below were directors for the whole financial year and up to the date of this report.

-Mr Andrew Barlow Andrew Barlow is the Founder and Non-Executive Chairman of Adslot.
-Chairman An experienced technology entrepreneur, Mr Barlow co-founded online competitive (Age 48) intelligence company, Hitwise, with Adrian Giles in 1997.
-Hitwise was ranked one of the Top 10 fastest growing companies by Deloitte for five years running, before being sold to Experian Group (LSX.EXPN) in May 2007.
-Mr Barlow was also Founder and CEO of Max Super, an online retail superannuation fund sold to Orchard Funds Management in 2007.
+Mr Andrew Barlow Chairman

+Andrew Barlow is the Founder and Non-Executive Chairman of Adslot

+An experienced technology entrepreneur.
+Mr Barlow cofounded online competitive intelligence company, Hitwise, with Adrian Giles in 1997.
+Hitwise was ranked one of the Top 10 fastest growing companies by Deloitte for five years running, before being sold to Experian Group (LSX.
+EXPN) in May 2007.
+Mr Barlow was also Founder and CEO of Max Super. an online retail superannuation fund sold to Orchard Funds Management in 2007.
 Mr Barlow also led the seed investment round in Nitro Software Limited (ASX: NTO) and served as a non-executive director and strategic advisor to Nitro (from January 2007 until August 2020).
-Mr Barlow is also the Founder of Venturian, a privately-owned venture capital fund with investments in early-stage technology companies with unique IP, highly scalable business models and global market potential, currently focused on emerging fintech and crypto platforms.
-Mr Barlow was first appointed as a Non-Executive Director of Adslot on 16 February 2010.
-During the 2021 financial year, he was Executive Chairman until 28 July 2020, and then Non-Executive Chairman for the remainder of the 2021 financial year.
+Mr Barlow is also the Founder of Venturian, a privatelyowned venture capital fund with investments in earlystage technology companies with unique IP, highly scalable business models and global market potential, currently focused on emerging fintech and crypto platforms.
+In July 2020, Mr Barlow became Non-Executive Chairman (from Executive Chairman).
 Mr Barlow is also a member of the Remuneration Committee.

-Mr Ben Dixon Ben Dixon has over 25 years' experience in the advertising and ad-tech industries.
-This includes both media planning and strategy roles at leading agencies groups such CEO and Executive Director as Publicis and Omnicom.
-During this period, he was involved in the development of digital media strategies for a number of prominent technology and (Age 47) telecommunications brands in Australia.
+Mr Ben Dixon CEO and Executive Director

+Ben Dixon has over 25 years' experience in the advertising and ad-tech industries.
+This includes both media planning and strategy roles at leading agencies groups such as Publicis and Omnicom.
+During this period, he was involved in the development of digital media strategies for a number of prominent technology and telecommunications brands in Australia

 Mr Dixon was then a founder of Facilitate Digital where he was involved in conceptualizing and developing the Symphony Media workflow platform.
 During his tenure as Chief Executive Officer at Facilitate Digital he oversaw the international expansion of Symphony and its first adoption by global agency groups.
 Following the acquisition of Facilitate Digital by Adslot in late 2013 he became an Executive Director of Adslot Limited.

 Mr Dixon was appointed Chief Executive Officer of Adslot in February 2018.

-Mr Adrian Giles Adrian Giles is an entrepreneur in the Internet and Information Technology industries.
-In 1997 Mr Giles co-founded Sinewave Interactive which pioneered the concept of Non-Executive Director marketing a website using search engines and was the first company in Australia to offer Search Engine Optimisation (SEO) as a service.
-(Age 47) Mr Giles co-founded Hitwise which grew over 10 years to become one of the most recognised global internet measurement brands in the USA, UK, Australia, NZ, Hong Kong, and Singapore.
-Whilst positioning the company for a NASDAQ listing in early 2007 Hitwise was sold to Experian (LSX: EXPN) in one of Australia's most successful venture capital backed trade sales.
+Mr Adrian Giles Non-Executive Director

+Adrian Giles is an entrepreneur in the Internet and Information Technology industries.
+In 1997 Mr Giles co-founded Sinewave Interactive which pioneered the concept of marketing a website using search engines and was the first company in Australia to offer Search Engine Optimisation (SEO) as a service

+Mr Giles co-founded Hitwise which grew over 10 years to become one of the most recognised global internet measurement brands in the USA, UK, Australia, NZ, Hong Kong, and Singapore.
+Whilst positioning the company for a NASDAQ listing in early 2007 Hitwise was sold to Experian (LSX: EXPN) in one of Australia's most successful venture capital backed trade sales

 Mr Giles is also Chairman of Fortress Esports - an esports and video game entertainment company.
 Mr Giles is Chair of the Remuneration Committee and a member of the Audit & Risk Committee.

+Ms Sarah Morgan

+Non-Executive Director

-Ms Sarah Morgan Non-Executive Director (Age 51) Sarah Morgan has extensive experience in the finance industry, primarily as part of independent corporate advisory firm Grant Samuel.
+Sarah Morgan has extensive experience in the finance industry, primarily as part of independent corporate advisory firm Grant Samuel.
 Ms Morgan has been involved in public and private company mergers and acquisitions, as well as equity and debt capital raisings.
 She holds a degree in Engineering and a Master of Business Administration from the University of Melbourne and is a Graduate of Australian Institute of Company Directors.

-Ms Morgan is a Non-Executive Director of Nitro Software Limited (from November 2019), Future Generation Global Investment Company Limited (from July 2015) and Whispir Limited (from January 2019).
+Ms Morgan is a Non-Executive Director of Nitro Software Limited (from November 2019).
+Future Generation Global Investment Company Limited (from July 2015) and Whispir Limited (from January 2019).
 Ms Morgan was previously a Non-Executive Director of Hansen Technology Limited (from October 2014 to December 2019).
 Ms Morgan is Chair of the Audit and Risk Committee.